WesleyMa2/project-uhjiliti/server/docs/README.md

 curl -d '{"name":"cool ass project", "description":"my first project"}' -H "Content-Type: application/json" -b cookie.txt -X POST http://localhost:4000/api/projects/
 ```

-- description: add a user to a project ny username
+- description: add a user to a project by username
     returns a 422 if invalid parameters
     returns a 404 if project or user cannot be found
     returns a 409 if user already exists